Friends!

 -Stephanie

 Why is this email so great?
-A dependency on painkillers to get through a day without pain is not a healthy model.
-The long-term cardiovascular and intestinal risks of taking painkillers and/or anti-inflammatories is well known, and if you are taking these medications for anything other than the irregular, acute issue, your body is sending you a message -- SOMETHING IS NOT RIGHT.
-Most of the time, however, that SOMETHING is a slow accumulation of tissue damage due to inappropriate mechanical function, whether at the joint (big) or cellular (small) level.
+A dependency on painkillers to get through a day without pain is not a long-term solution.
+Regular use of pain medications are not without a cost and when we need to take these medications for anything other than the irregular, acute issue, the body is sending us a message— SOMETHING IS NOT RIGHT.
+Most of the time, however, that SOMETHING is a slow accumulation of damage when we don't move well, whether at the joint (big) or cellular (small) level.

-Do you want to know the super-cool, amazing, wonderful thing no one is tell you?
-Joint issues are easily fixable (with diligence!).
-And that cellular-level ailment is being affected by the joint thing.
-Fix one, improve the other.
-Sounds too simple, I know, but, that's how the body works.
-The big muscles not only move the big joints around, but they also get the microscopic stuff to move around as well.
-Who knew?
-(ME, ME, ME, and You, You, and YOU!!!)
+Do you want to know the super-cool, amazing, wonderful thing no one is telling you?
+It is easy to start moving your body more.
+You can even start with the bigger muscles because not only do they move the big joints around, they also get the microscopic stuff to move around as well.

-If you are having menstrual issues, you (like Stephanie) can optimize the mechanics of your natural pelvic functions with this (at alignedandwell.com or amazon.com):
+If you are having painful menstrual issues, you (like Stephanie) can optimize the mechanics of your natural pelvic functions with a handful of targeted exercises (find many of these, and more, on Our Best Healthy-Pelvis Resources page).